matiz22/RichGophishClient/README.md

 # RichGophishClient

 RichGophishClient (not yet 🤥) is a Kotlin Multiplatform (KMM) application designed for all platforms without web support.
 It features a simple Ktor server facilitating Gophish multi-tenancy.
 This application enables users to manage multiple credentials within a SQLite database.
-The shared folder contains model repositories and other components crucial for the Compose Multiplatform app.
+The shared folder contains models, repositories and other components crucial for the servers calls.
 Additionally, it integrates an AI-powered email generation system via the Ollama API, enhancing email campaign effectiveness and personalization.

 ## Features

 Features
 - Multi-Tenancy: RichGophishClient allows for the efficient management of multiple Gophish instances within a single application.
-- AI-Powered Email Generation: The integration of the Ollama API enables the generation of personalized and effective emails, enhancing user experience and campaign effectiveness.
-IN PROGRESS
+- AI-Powered Email/Page Generation: The integration of the Ollama API enables the generation of personalized and effective emails, enhancing user experience and campaign effectiveness.
 - Some ui charts from compose library :)

+## Requirements

+1. GoPhish Instance: The program requires access to at least one GoPhish instance with an accessible API.
+GoPhish is an open-source phishing framework that can be utilized for various security testing purposes.
+Ensure that your GoPhish instance is configured to allow API access.[Gophish](https://getgophish.com/)
+2. Ollama: The program supports running various large language models including Llama 3, Phi 3, Mistral, Gemma, and others.
+Ensure that you have the necessary resources and configurations to run these models effectively.
+[Ollama](https://ollama.com/)

 ## Installation

+1. Local build (prefered way)
    To try out RichGophishClient, follow these steps:
 - Clone repo
 ```bash
 git clone https://github.com/matiz22/RichGophishClient.git